-Alex Belardo Kostiw’s self-publishing practice, exploring unknown parts and possibilities in our everyday realities.
-Rooted in visual communication design and printmedia, these works deal in poetic, adapted, and iterative elements, visual structures of comics, and conceptually driven forms. ︎info
+Alex Belardo Kostiw’s publishing practice.
+Rooted in visual communication design, these works deal in poetic, adapted, and iterative elements, visual structures of comics, and conceptually driven forms.
+They span artist’s zines and spatial books, which turn a book into a site. ︎info

 Sa Salita—Stories He Took with Him